 One part of horizontal expansion is also targeting similar potential customers that you already have but are located in other geographical areas.

 This is the case if you want to reach potential international customers.

-In fact, according to the survey from above, 59% of marketers market internationally.
+In fact, according to the survey above, 59% of marketers market internationally.

-If you are interested in which countries prefer which type of content, you might want to take a look at this study (source).
+If you are interested in which countries prefer which type of content, you might want to look at this study (source).

 But it’s more challenging to make your website suitable and accessible in other languages and deal with different exchange rates related to marketing channels and property prizes.